beckypadget/beckypadget.github.io/content/posts/marking-through-moults.md

 We suggest that visible implant elastomer could be useful for individually marking insects such as termites, but that researchers should be cautious when carrying out behavioural assays on marked individuals.

-Read our open access paper in (Ecology and Evolution)[https://onlinelibrary.wiley.com/doi/full/10.1002/ece3.8030].
+Read our open access paper in [Ecology and Evolution](https://onlinelibrary.wiley.com/doi/full/10.1002/ece3.8030).